 VIZIMPRO is available through specific specialty pharmacies

-To help patients access the medication you’ve prescribed, Pfizer Oncology Together can identify specialty pharmacy options.
+To help your patients access the medication you’ve prescribed, Pfizer Oncology Together can identify specialty pharmacy options.
 If you prefer, you and your staff can also continue to work directly with specialty pharmacies.

 Contact the specialty pharmacy directly to fill the prescription if one of the following applies: